Tagrand/knowledgeBase/Plan.md

 [ ] Set up a arguments edit page
 [ ] Arguments have a notes section

-[ ] Check controller and model method tests - do they need extending?

 [ ] facts - for argument
 [ ] facts - against arguement
 [ ] Show arguments that link to issues